 Did You Know?

 At one point, Benson quotes to Stuckey "When you hear hoofbeats, think horses, not zebras".
-This is a famous medical aphorism credited to Dr. Theodore Woodward, from which the episode gets its name.
-A zebra is medical slang for arriving at an exotic or extravagant diagnosis, when a more commonplace explanation is more likely and preferable.
+This is a famous medical aphorism credited to Dr. Theodore Woodward, from which the episode gets its name; "zebra" is medical slang for arriving at an exotic or extravagant diagnosis, when a more commonplace explanation is more likely.
 See more